Turns out a sure-fire way to upset people is by posting a photo of undercooked chicken strips.

 Strangers on Twitter started to chime in, as strangers on Twitter tend to do:

-Pedestrian pointed out one of the more alarming factors in this saga - that image is an actual dish.
+one of the more alarming factors in this saga - that image is an actual dish.
 That people eat.
 Without dying from salmonella poisoning, apparently.

 The image used in the posts originally comes from a blog promoting tourism in Japan's Shizuoka district and shows something called chicken tataki.